DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-The Videon VersaStreamer 4K is a professional and more option compared to the consumer capture devices mentioned above but we’re also talking about a completely different ballgame here.
+The Videon VersaStreamer 4K is a more professional option than the consumer capture devices mentioned above, but we’re also talking about a completely different ballgame here.

-You can record an immediate backup to a USB device, SD-card, and auto-upload it to an FTP-server.
+You can record an immediate backup to a USB device or card and auto-upload it to an FTP server.

 It encodes in both h.265 HEVC and h.264 codecs, so you’re future-proofed in terms of camera codecs in many years to come (cameras and editing programs have just in recent years begun to support the efficient h.265 codec).

-In terms of audio encoding, it supports MPEG-4, AAC-LC in ADTS at rates up to 512 kb/s with a sampling frequency of 48, 44.1, and 32 kHz.
+It supports MPEG-4 AAC-LC in ADTS for audio encoding at rates up to 512 kb/s with a 48, 44.1, and 32 kHz sampling frequency.